Remote Learning online may be accessed using a computer, laptop, tablet (iPad), smartphone (iPhone or Android) or other internet-enabled device.

 - Citysquare Receive ongoing care through a primary care doctor for both adults and children.
 Medical visits are $10 per appointment.
 There is no fee for the enrollment visit.
 Call 972-817-6000 to set up appointment.

 - Healing Hands Dallas Visit website to enroll and call 214-221-0855 ext.
 301 for questions.

 - Los Barrios Family Clinic Designed to service patients with language and cultural differences.
 To request an appointment call 214-540-0300 or fill in online form.

 - North Texas Food Bank Mobile Food Pantry

 - Catholic Charities Mobile Food Pantry

-- ICNA Relief DFW Doorstep Food Deliveries Individuals can call Dallas office requesting specific items from the pantry and staff creates boxes or bags.
+- ICNA Relief DFW Individuals can call the Dallas office requesting specific items from the pantry and the staff can pack boxes or bags.
 Volunteers go to the recipient’s home, ring the doorbell, and walk away to ensure no contact.

 - Texas Health and Human Services COVID-19 Mental Health Support Line

 - CDC Stress and Coping Help